jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 ### Configure Vault Agent with JWT auto-auth

+This script configures the Vault Agent with JWT auto-auth and enables authentication from an postgres-<12345> application pod.

 ```
 ./vault-agent-jwt-auto-auth.sh
 ```
-Check that config.json is rendered
+Check that config.json is rendered with JWT auth
 ```
 kubectl exec -ti postgres-<12345> -c vault-agent -- cat /home/vault/config.json
 ```